 Nellie Cournoyea of Tuktoyaktuk, Northwest Territories, was a founding member of the Committee of Original People's Entitlement, which pursued a comprehensive land claim settlement between the federal government and the Inuvialuit of the Western Arctic.
 In 1979, she was elected as Member of the Legislative Assembly of the NWT.
 Cournoyea became the first Aboriginal woman in Canada to lead a provincial or territorial government when she served as Premier of the Northwest Territories from 1991 to 1995.

 The noted Inuit/Danish ethnographer who spent thirty years exploring the Arctic regions and conducting ethnological studies of Inuit life and culture collected this rare anthology of folk-tales.
 One of his most important achievements was to gather and document folk-tales, songs, and poetry in order to make them available to a wider audience.
-There are only two recorded copies of this book in Canada, and it is a welcome addition to the Peel library’s Javitch Collection of books about the Aboriginal peoples of North and South America.
+There are only two recorded copies of this book in Canada, and it is a welcome addition to the Peel library’s Gregory Javitch Collection of books about Indigenous peoples.
 [E 99 E7 R376 E85 1921]

 Dr Charles Richard Harington

 Dick Harington, distinguished U of A alumnus, is a pioneer and leader in the study of Canadian ice age vertebrate fossils and their environments.
 With the help of First Nations Peoples, farmers, geologists, and museum professionals across Canada, he expanded the national collection of Canadian ice age vertebrates from under 100 specimens in 1965 to over 40,000 today.
 Harington received the Massey Medal in 1987 and is a Fellow of both the Royal Geographical Society and the Arctic Institute of North America.